Last Updated on May 6, 2021 by Helga Dosa

-Portovenere is located in the province of La Spezia and the municipality is made up of three small villages and three islands.
-The villages and the islands along with the town itself were declared a World Heritage Site in 1997 by UNESCO.
+Portovenere is a popular Italian Riviera town in the province of La Spezia.
+The municipality consists of three small villages and three islands.
+The villages and the islands joined the UNESCO list in 1979.

 History of Portovenere

-In the ancient times, Portovenere was known as Portus Veneris and is believed to be dating back to 1st century BC.
-It is believed that the name of the town refers to a temple which was dedicated to the goddess Venus.
-The temple was located at the exact location where the church of Peter the Apostle is now located.
+In ancient times, Portovenere was known as Portus Veneris, perhaps all the way back to the 1st century BC.
+Rumor has it the name of the town comes from a temple that was once dedicated to Venus.
+While the temple doesn’t exist anymore, its site does.
+And it’s where the church of Peter the Apostle is today.

-The older quarter of the town became less importance and the new district began developing around the church of Saint Peter.
+That’s the new district began developing around the church of Saint Peter.
+It’s definitely something you should see in Portovenere, Italy.

 Other important sites

-Palmaria is a small island which has also been chosen as a world heritage site.
-The island is just 1.6 sq km and is the largest one in the archipelago of the three islands that are close to the town of Portovenere.
+Palmaria is a small island, also a UNESCO world heritage site.
+The island is just 1.6 sq km and is the largest one in the archipelago close to Portovenere.

 Tinetto is the third island in the archipelago.
-Along with the other two islands that are situated very close to each other, Tinetto is located south of the town of Portovenere.
+Along with the other two islands situated very close to each other, Tinetto is located south of the Italian Riviera town of Portovenere.

 This would be our quick overview about Cinque Terre and Portovenere, Italy.
 The area is stunning, and everyone who’s visiting it once, is falling in love with it straight away!